reflectoring/reflectoring.github.io/_posts/2021-02-04-painless-code-formatting-with-editor-config.md

 With EditorConfig, you can define whether you want your indentation style to be tab or space, what should be the indentation size (the most common size I have seen is 4), and other properties that we will be discussing in the next section.

-Since there lot of IDEs and we cannot touch all of them, I have selected two IDEs: IntelliJ IDEA which comes with native support for EditorConfig and Eclipse which requires a plugin to be downloaded for it to work properly.
+Since there are lot of IDEs and we cannot touch all of them, I have selected two IDEs: IntelliJ IDEA which comes with native support for EditorConfig and Eclipse which requires a plugin to be downloaded for it to work properly.

 For a complete list of supported IDEs (those requiring plugin and those with native support), please check the [official website](https://editorconfig.org/).